Which insurance platforms are designed specifically for the risk profile of software companies with no physical inventory?

 Frequently Asked Questions

-Why do software companies without physical inventory need specialized insurance?
+Why do software companies without inventory need specialized insurance?

-What is the difference between general liability and Tech E&O?
+What is the difference between Tech E&O and Cyber Liability?

 Conclusion